Pierre-Henry Gomont: Career

-For the 2016 album Pereira prétend, an adaptation of Antonio Tabucchi's novel Pereira Maintains, Gomont received the Grand prix RTL de la bande dessinée.
-He received the same award for Malaterre from 2018.
-His trilogy Slava, about a female painter in Russia in the 1990s, was published in 2022 to 2024.
+He received wider attention with Pereira prétend, his adaptation of Antonio Tabucchi's novel Pereira Maintains, which received the Grand prix RTL de la bande dessinée in 2016.
+He received the same award in 2018 for Malaterre.
+His later work includes the historical album La Fuite du cerveau and the three-volume Slava series, set in Russia in the 1990s.
+For Pereira prétend, Gomont won the 2017 Prix Château de Cheverny de la bande dessinée historique at the Festival Les Rendez-vous de l'histoire in Blois.